Heather MacNab: Club career

-MacNab joined the North Carolina Courage as a trialist in the 2025 preseason.
-On March 21, the Courage announced that the club had signed MacNab to a short-term contract as an injury replacement player.
-After the deal expired in mid-April, she stayed with the Courage as a training player, and on September 5, she signed a second contract for the remainder of the season.
-She made her professional debut on September 13, coming on as a stoppage-time substitute for Manaka Matsukubo in a 2–1 victory over Angel City FC.
+MacNab joined the North Carolina Courage as a non-roster trialist in the 2025 preseason.
+On March 21, the Courage signed MacNab to her first professional contract on injury replacement terms.
+After the deal expired in mid-April, she kept training with the Courage, and on September 5, she signed a guaranteed contract for the remainder of the season.
+Eight days later, acting head coach Nathan Thackeray handed MacNab her professional debut as a stoppage-time substitute for Manaka Matsukubo in a 2–1 victory over Angel City FC.

+On August 5, 2026, it was announced that MacNab had signed for USL Super League club Dallas Trinity FC.